-Between 2007 and 2010, Americans lost 39 percent of their net worth, according to a 2012 article from "The Washington Post."
+According to an article which appeared in the "The Washington Post," during the Great Recession of the early 2000s, Americans lost 39 percent of their net worth.
 On top of your income and home value, bad economic times can affect your retirement money.
 Depending on what kind of investments you hold in your Roth individual retirement account, it is possible to lose money in your account.

 The Internal Revenue Service puts few restrictions on the types of investments you can hold in your Roth IRA.
 Other than life insurance and collectibles such as artwork and gemstones, you can invest in everything from ultra-conservative U.S. Treasury bonds to higher-risk investments such as stocks and real estate investment trusts.
 Investments inside your Roth IRA are exposed to the same risks of gain or loss as your non-retirement investments.

 The type of account you hold your investments in has no effect on how they will perform.
 During bad economic times, many types of investments suffer, but others may do well.
 For example, the overall stock market might decline, but some individual stocks may increase in value.
 While the market price of bonds in your Roth IRA might decline if prevailing interest rates rise, their value will rise to their face value as they near maturity.
 A poor economy will not result in a loss on certain federally insured products such as FDIC-insured certificates of deposit.